 17.4.2.1.1 INVITE targeted to an MCPTT client

 This clause describes the procedures for inviting an MCPTT user to an MCPTT session.
-The procedure is initiated by the controlling MCPTT function as the result of an action in clause 17.4.2.2 or as the result of receiving a SIP 403 (Forbidden) response as described in this clause.
+The procedure is initiated by the controlling MCPTT function as the result of an action in clause 17.4.2.2.

 The controlling MCPTT function: